Current application window information

 - schools not in category 5 or 6, but in a diocese which does contain schools in category 5 or 6.

-- Outcome of application gateway will be communicated early Janaury 2020.
+- For those who have recently appliced, the outcome of your application will be communicated early January 2020.

-- Successful applicants start NPQH with residential on 4th and 5th February 2020.
+- Successful applicants with both the East Midlands and Yorkshire hubs start NPQH with residential on 4th and 5th February 2020 in Nottingham.

 How do I apply for NPQH?